ietf-wg-nfsv4/security/draft-dnoveck-nfsv4-security.md

   the full description of this attribute, will continue to be the province of the NFSv4.1 specification proper.

-* There is a brief description of the v4.2 Labelled NFS feature in {{AUTHL}}.
+* There is a brief description of the v4.2 Labeled NFS feature in {{AUTHL}}.
 Part of that description discusses the limitations in the description of that feature within {{RFC7862}}.